trustedtomato/proposal-partial-expression/README.md

 * [ ] The ECMAScript editor has signed off on the [pull request][Ecma262PullRequest].

 # Related proposals
-It would plays nicely with the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator).
+It would play nicely with the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator).
 Or you might be interested in other partial application proposals:
-- a `.papp` method to functions: [gilbert/es-papp](https://github.com/gilbert/es-papp)
+- a `.papp` method for functions: [gilbert/es-papp](https://github.com/gilbert/es-papp)
 - a proposal very similar to this, but just for functions: [rbuckton/proposal-partial-application](https://github.com/rbuckton/proposal-partial-application)

 [Tomato]: https://github.com/trustedtomato